The Ultimate Christchurch Walking Tour

 c) Oxford Terrace + Avon

 The newly widened riverbank and developments along it are relatively recent additions to the city.
-Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and is reopening gradually to a wave of eager patrons.
+Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and has reopened to a wave of eager patrons.
 Detour south along the riverfront past the Bridge of Remembrance to the official memorial for the victims of the 2012 earthquake.

 d) Cashel Street